GenomicsMLI-DFO/Boreogadus_ddRADseq_2022/README.md

 #### 02_Discovered_SNPs.R

-Main script to obtain a first catalog of SNPs through STACKS
+Main script to obtain a first catalog of SNPs through STACKS.
+An older version of the script (02_Discovered_SNPs_2:30:10_old.R) using less longer reads was used in the first attempts to work on this dataset, but was later abandoned.

-### Subsections within contents
-Use subsections to describe the purpose of each script if warranted
+#### 03c_Filter_SNPs_10X_2024.R

+Main script to perform the first round of filtration, up to a SNPs panel with 1 SNP / locus, still with Arctogadus and hybrids individuals.
+Older version of the script (03a_Filter_SNPs_5X_2023.R and 03b_Filter_SNPs_10X_2023.R) were used in previous version of the pipeline.

+#### 99_RADsex.R

+Script to run the external program RADsex, aiming to identify sexualluy biased zone in the genome.
+An older version of the script (99_RADsex_2:30:10_old.R) using less longer reads was used in the first attempts to work on this dataset, but was later abandoned.

 ## Methods
 ### SNP panels

-**Main catalog**
+**OLDER - Main catalog 2:30:10**

 - 6 librairies of 96 samples = 576, sequenced on 1 lane of NovaSeq 150 PE
-- Remove Illumina adaptor with Trimmomatic
+- Remove Illumina adaptor with Trimmomatic using 2:30:10
 - Demultiplex with process_radtag module, 2 restriction enzymes (*pstI* & *mspI*)), truncation at 135 pb, filter-illumina, clean, rescue and check quality options
 - Align on *GadMor3 (Gadus morhua)* reference genome.
 Did some tests with a B. saida assembly.
 The % alignment was lower (91% vs 98%) but in the end a similar number of SNPs was genotyped (test on 26 individuals).
   - Keep only those with > 96% alignment (574- remove 2 samples)